Minnesota: Lead on AI Now, or Miss This Wave. Again.

 The once-every-thirty-year technology window is open again, and it’s hard to overstate the impact it will have on our Fortune 500 employment base.
 The C-suite and other executive roles, our best paying jobs, will consolidate into a handful of AI oversight and accountability roles per company over the next 4-5 years.
 Along with them, the financial analyst, the operations manager, the junior SWE, the sales and marketing coordinator, swathes of great-paying corporate jobs, will be replaced by agents.
 Every major corporation will face the same restructuring, and Minnesota’s 17 Fortune 500 headquarters, the largest per capita concentration on earth, according to Greater MSP, will not be exempt.

-AI is doing to the F500 what the Allied decartelization did to the German industrial giants in 1948.
+We are now in the early phases of AI doing to the F500 what the Allied decartelization did to the German industrial giants in 1948.
 What followed that cartel breakup was the Mittelstand, the most durable small-business export economy in modern history.
 That opportunity for a Cambrian explosion in new company creation, brought on by the rise of AI-first companies, is ours to take.

 And yet entrepreneurialism in our state is going in the wrong direction.
 The Kauffman Foundation has tracked our entrepreneurship rate declining for a decade, bottoming at 0.17 percent, the lowest in the nation.
 Uff da.
 We are home to the world’s leading medical device cluster and have watched Austin, Salt Lake City, and Boulder build software economies that dwarf ours.
 We’ve had $30 billion in startup exit value over two decades, and yet we’ve managed to pay almost none of it forward into the next generation of founders.

 This new Mittelstand will not look like the old one.
 It is not a machine tool company in a Swabian village making piston rings for Daimler.
-It is a founder with a laptop running three to five niche companies simultaneously, with a structured agent harness (e.g., vault system, Openclaw), needing almost no headcount and very little capital.
+It is a founder with a laptop running three to five niche companies simultaneously, with a structured agent harness (e.g., vault system, Openclaw, Paperclip), needing almost no headcount and very little capital beyond a modest token budget.

 That founder apprenticed inside a unicorn, in San Francisco or New York or Seattle or Boston.
 Most often they are immigrants who put themselves through a top engineering program.
 They have the network, domain expertise, and enough capital from equity or an earlier exit to start.
 Now AI has handed them the rest of the team, for free save a modest token budget.